(or other programs)

 Dataq to Excel Spreadsheet with Macro uses lines to make plots from data taken every 50 seconds for 24 hours (1728 points).
 Start macro at 30 seconds until 0:00 UTC to avoid a retrace line.
 Set rate to .02 Hz when asked.
 Other rates may be set and the total time to fill the spreadsheet will be 1728 / rate, in seconds.
 (1728 / .02 = 86,400 seconds or 24 hours)

-Make sure to download and install the driver WinDaq/XL when using the Dataq device with Excel.
+Make sure to download and install the USB drivers for the Dataq first!

 1X Magnifier that uses shift-arrow keys to position window (for use with an image capture program).
 Just resize the window and move the view to suit your purpose.
 This new version shows the location and size of the window in a toolbar balloon.
 Both a ready-to-run .exe and the editable AHK files are in the zipped folder.

-But wait!
 The new Irfanview 4.36 will do timed saves of a defined rectangular region.
 You can manually determine the size and location of the rectangle but it's much easier to use the new 1X Magnifier above to get the desired view and transfer the window information from the toolbar balloon into Irfanview.
 In Irfanview go to Options/Capture/Screenshot... and choose option 7.
 Set the capture to Automatic with just a couple of second delay and select Show captured image in main window.
 Enter the position, width, and height and hit Start to see how you did.
-After you have the image you want in Irfanview you can slow down the sampling speed ( I use 300 seconds for the SID plot) and save the image to a Dropbox folder as I describe below.
+After you have the image you want in Irfanview you can slow down the sampling speed ( I use 300 seconds for the SID plot).

 The ninth column has the time the measurement was made.
 There are cells for inputting gain and offset for each channel to scale the data for the graphs to get desired units.
 The macro records data in a 24 hour loop, determined by the rate and number of samples.
 The first spreadsheet records 1728 data points and the second records 8640.
 The time axis on the graph is a little hard to set up because the indexing amount to get the right number of minutes per row is a strange number (basically 1/number of divisions.
 For a 24 hour plot with time printed every 2 hours, that would be 1/12 or .08333333 for the major axis, and 1/24 or .04166666 for the minor axis).
 Set the sample rate to use up the number of points in the desired time.
 For example a sample rate of 0.02 Hz (50 seconds) will use up 1728 points in 24 hours and a sample rate of 0.2 would fill the same number of points in 2.4 hours - the time axis of the graphs may be changed accordingly to display the data in the best format.

 I use this macro to generate my online charts.
-Microsoft Excel makes the chart, and Irfanview captures the image in the magnifier every five minutes (your choice) and saves it to a local Dropbox folder, and Dropbox makes the image available to my website.
+Microsoft Excel makes the chart and Irfanview captures the image in the magnifier every five minutes (your choice) and saves it to a local Dropbox folder and Dropbox makes the image available to my website.
+I'm "grandfathered" in and I don't think Dropbox offers that service any longer.

 AutoHotkey Scripts for Serial to PC data transfer